giordano-lucas/exchange-price-propagation/index.md

 Finally, it is important to notice that the error bars are usually quite large and multiple overlaps occur.
 Therefore,  except for the peak at `0` there is no statistical evidence that the correlation estimates are different.

 > **Note**: to keep our optimisation algorithm simple and fast, we do not consider error bars.
 As a result, the maximum lag estimation is not as robust as it could be.

-# Analysis

-## Lags evolution

-Now that the optimal lags are computed and saved, we perform an analysis of the obtained results.
-To do so, we plot a moving average (`60` days) of the lags over multiple years.
-Before being plotted, outliers (lags bigger than the 99th quantile) are removed from the lags.
-These outliers occur because of the simplicity of the [peak finding algorithm](#peak-finding-algorithm-:-a-grid-search-approach) which introduces estimation errors.
-For instance, a maximum lag of `10e6` seconds is unrealistic and can be discarded.

-{% include_relative figures/plotly/absolute_lags_trade_60.html %}

-> **Note**: we are only interested in the magnitude of the lags in this plot to be able to ease the comparisons.
-We decided to plot them in absolute value to reflect this.

-As expected the `lags` are globally decaying over the years.
-However, it is not always the case that the propagation delay between `NL` and `GB` is smaller than the one between `US` and `GB` or `NL`.
-This result is further explored in the next section when comparing the `lags` with the distances separating the exchanges.

-A remarkable result is also the peak located at the end of the year 2015/ beginning of 2016.
-This peak is probably due to the financial situation of the studied company (`Shell`).
-The stock price itself (see next figure) dropped significantly in the same period.
-Moreover, one can see on `Shell`'s [financial statements](https://reports.shell.com/annual-report/2015/strategic-report/selected-financial-data.php) that the company had a significant loss at the end of 2015.
-That situation might have created fears among investors and price propagation efficiency diminished.
-For the reader's information, the historical daily stock price of `Shell` is plotted below.
-We can observe a instability period in 2014-2016.

-{% include_relative figures/plotly/daily_mean_prices_trade.html %}

-To display more information about the lags dynamic we replot here the lags evolution without taking the absolute value :

-{% include_relative figures/plotly/lags_trade_60.html %}

-This plot shows us how the different lags behave.
-When considering a pair of markets `m1_m2` the first market in the name (`m1` here) is the leading one, when using a positive lag.
-Thus, the positivity of the lags between `GB` and `US` demonstrates that the British market is the leading variable and the US market follows the chocks.
-The opposite argument applies to negative lags.

-## Distance plot

-As mentioned in the previous section, comparing the lags with the distances separating the exchanges might reveal significant results.
-As a first step, we plot  (blue dots) the average absolute lags between pairs of exchanges over a given period against the distance separating them.
-As a result, we obtain 3  data points:  one per pair of markets.
-In addition to these points, we plot a regression line to outline the trend.
-One can obtain information about the market pairs using the hover tool on the figures :

-{% include_relative figures/plotly/mean_lag_vs_distance_trade_2005_00_01_2017_12_31.html %}

-We see that it results in a positive trend.
-However, here we chose to compute the mean lags over the entire set of data (from `2005-00-01`,`2017-12-31`).
-When changing the range to (`2009-06-00`, `2009-08-00`), the result displays a negative trend: the more exchanges further away the smaller the delay is.
-This result is not intuitive but might be due to multiple financial factors.
-Distance does not appear to be the only factor driving price propagation delays.

-{% include_relative figures/plotly/mean_lag_vs_distance_trade_2009_06_00_2009_08_00.html %}

-To further investigate the effect of distance we run a rolling regression (`60` days)  linking distances (exogenous variable) and absolute lags (endogenous variable).
-Then we plot the `beta` (slope) parameter:

-{% include_relative figures/plotly/evolution_of_beta_parameter.html %}

-The obtained slopes do not seem to always be positive.
-Again we notice abnormal activity around 2015/2016.

-## Impact of liquidity

-In the previous section we found out that distance is not the only factor dring lag durations.
-In this section we investigate a new factor candidate, namely: `liquidity`.
-It seems likely that the price propagation is slower when the period between transactions is big.
-Imagine comparing The `NYSE` with a much smaller exchange where shell shares are only exchanged once an hour.
-To illustrate this factor, we first compute the daily median of `period` between trades for each exchange.The obtained time series evolve as follows:

-{% include_relative figures/plotly/daily_mean_prices_trade.html %}

-The daily median of the period between trades decays over time, meaning that the stock (`Shell`) is more and more traded.
-However, it appears that between 2006 and 2008 this metric multiple ties higher for the British market than for the two others.

-Then using these time series we plot the absolute lags between exchanges against the difference of `periods`.
-For example: on 2015-01-12 the median `period` between trades is 1.5s in the `US` and 1.0s in `NL`, we also have a lag of 500ms between these exchanges.
-Thus we add on the graph the point: $$(\mid 1.5-1 \mid \cdot \mid 500 \mid) = (0.5,500)$$.
-The final graph is the following:

-{% include_relative figures/plotly/daily_lag_vs_period_diff_trade.html %}

-## More visualisations

-### Customisable historical lag

-To conclude our project, we made available additional interactive visualisations of the computed lags.

-The first one is an extended version of the plot shown in [section ***Time Plot***](#time-plot).
-It handles the following user actions:

-- Select the input data: `bbo` or `trade` prices.
-- Select the averaging window.
-- Change the sampling frequency of the signal (daily, weekly, monthly).
-- Zoom in/out in a particular window of the `x-axis`.

-The visualisation is available [at this address](https://murmuring-garden-88123.herokuapp.com/)

-> **Note**: this application runs in a free container within the ***Heroku*** platform.
-Hence, it may take a couple of seconds to load.

-We could not embed this plot in this website because `GitHub pages` only support static websites.
-The resampling and moving average operations required a dynamic server and we have to use ***Heroku*** in that regard.
-### Propagation speed vs distances on the globe

-This last plot aims to provide yet another way of visualising the propagation speed.
-In this form, because only 3 data points are available, the plot is not very useful.
-Nevertheless, the code is already set up and could be fed with additional data points at a later stage.
-We thought this plot has a clear potential and that it would be interesting to start the development.

-> **Note**: this plot was constructed using the `GeoPandas` library.

-# Further steps

-We observed substantial variability in the distribution of lags.
-This is mainly related to the fact that:
-1. the analysis was only conducted for the `RSDA` stock.
-2. The greedy optimisation algorithm sometimes produces outliers

-Averaging the results across multiple stocks shall help reduce the variance of the estimation.

-Finally, one of the initial objectives was to try to reconstruct Moore's from the dataset.

-# Conclusion

-TODO: Augustin ou Lucas

-Through this project, we expected to find the consequences of Moore's law in the speed of price propagation.
-We found out that indeed, lag duration decays over the years.
-However, it appears that the evolution of lags also depends on other factors.
-In a second time, we studied the effect of distance between markets on their lags.
-Distance is a constant and we expected it to be negatively correlated with the propagation delays.
-Nonetheless, the relation between distance and lags evolves over time, during some periods (2007-2010) the correlation is positive (the closer markets are the bigger the lag is) and the relationship becomes negative (from 2017 to 2017).
-Again, distance does not seem to be the only factor driving propagation delay.
-As a third factor to investigate, we studied the influence of stock liquidity on the resulting lags.
-It appears the smaller the liquidity difference between markets is the smaller the lag is.
-During this study, we also noticed that some events such as Shell's bad financial situation in 2015 have a big impact on the lags.